drtingtingbi/drtingtingbi.github.io/_pages/about.md

 - **PhD Students & Visiting Scholars:**
 I am actively looking for self-motivated PhD students and visiting scholars to join my research group at the University of Melbourne.
 If you are interested in my research areas (AI4Arch, Responsible AI, and Software Supply Chain), please feel free to reach out at  **Tingting.Bi@unimelb.edu.au** 📧 with your CV and research interests.

+- **How to Apply**
+1. Please check the [application process](https://study.unimelb.edu.au/how-to-apply/graduate-research) and [entry requirements](https://study.unimelb.edu.au/find/courses/graduate/doctor-of-philosophy-engineering-and-it/entry-requirements/) for PhD application at the University of Melbourne.

-Please check the **China Scholarship Council - University of Melbourne PhD Scholarship**, see if you are eligible to apply.
+2. Please check the **China Scholarship Council - University of Melbourne PhD Scholarship**, see if you are eligible to apply.
 [Link](https://scholarships.unimelb.edu.au/awards/china-scholarship-council-university-of-melbourne-phd-scholarship)

+3. Other requirements: GPA of at least 82 for University of Melbourne students and at least 85 for external universities.
+Research experience in Software Engineering.

 - **MPhil / Master Students:**
 I also welcome Master of Information Technology or MPhil students.
 Please contact me with your transcript and research statement.